argon-lang/verilization/README.md

 In the generated code, the user is expected to provide code that can upgrade `Name` from version 1 to version 2.
 However, there is no need to provide such code for upgrading `Person`.
 `Person` can be upgraded automaticially using the upgrade code for its fields.

+### Final

+Versioned types can be declared as `final` to indicate that no new versions of the type will be added.
+This restricts the type to the last explicitly declared version, preventing newer versions from being automaticially generated.
+Final types may only include fields of final or non-versioned types.

+    final struct FormatVersion {
+        version 1 {
+            major: nat;
+        }
+    }

 ## Generics